-Now that the UK has left the European Union, applications from professionals who hold EEA and Swiss qualifications will be considered under the European Union (Recognition of Professional Qualifications) Regulations 2015 (Statutory Instrument 2015/2059) as amended by the Recognition of Professional Qualifications (Amendment etc.) (EU Exit) Regulations 2019 (Statutory Instrument 2019/312).
+From 11.01pm GMT on 31 December 2020, applications from professionals who hold EEA and Swiss qualifications will be considered under the European Union (Recognition of Professional Qualifications) Regulations 2015 (Statutory Instrument 2015/2059) as amended by the Recognition of Professional Qualifications (Amendment etc.) (EU Exit) Regulations 2019 (Statutory Instrument 2019/312), as amended by the Professional Qualifications and Services (Amendments and Miscellaneous Provisions) (EU Exit) Regulations 2020 (Statutory Instrument 2020/1038).
+Should you wish to apply for registration under this new framework, please contact IPReg using the online enquiry form.

 Applications from professionals who hold qualifications from any other country will be required to satisfy the requirements for admission as set out in the Patent Attorney and Trade Mark Attorney Qualification and Registration Regulations 2009.